 Uniqueness That Cannot Be Copied

 When working with a designer (me), you will have a completely unique item that cannot be copied because designers work with To The Trade, vendors who exclusively, work with designers.
 As a general rule of thumb, I make sure that I do not use the same pieces, from one clients’ home to other clients’ home.
-To maintain that uniqueness factor that I have carefully picked based on my clients’ likes and personality.
+To maintain that uniqueness factor that I have carefully curated based on my clients’ likes and personality.

 The Most Important, But Unknown Factor: Price